We need older workers in the workforce.

 Micro vs. macro

 This makes sense in when looking at a particular, individual workplace.
-“If my manager does not retire or move on soon, I will keep having to wait to make manager.”
+“If my manager does not retire or move on soon, I will have to wait to make manager.”
 That may be true.
 You may not make manager at that place any time soon.
 However, that doesn’t mean you can’t be a manager somewhere else, especially if the workforce is growing.

-In the wider perspective, though, more people working means more people with money to spend.
+In the wider perspective, more people working means more people with money to spend.
 There is not a fixed number or “lump of labor” for which everyone is competing.
 The number of jobs expands to meet the needs of additional consumers.
 It has been shown over and over that when more people are working, the economy grows.
 That means more jobs.
 People spend and businesses need more managers to run the businesses fueled by this growth.

 What if everyone retires?